aparx/portfolio/README.md

 - zod (_Server side form validation_)
 - react-icons

-(...) plus named technologies and some formatting and linting tools.
-For more see `package.json`.
+Additionally, the already named technologies and dependencies, including some formatting/linting tools.
+For more details on what is used in the current build, have a look into the `package.json`.

-### What was the ideology and pattern behind this portfolio?
+## What was the ideology and pattern behind this portfolio?

-Here is a list of some of the ideas behind designing and coding the portfolio (referred to as "it"):
+Following is some of the principles and guidelines of designing and making the portfolio:

-1. It _must_ serve a to a developer and devop engineer familiar looking website, as well as providing somewhat of a professional touch.
-The simplicity, spacing and coloring is key here.
+1. It **must** present a familiar-looking website to developers and DevOps engineers while keeping a professional touch.
+Simplicity, spacing and coloring are key.
-2. It _must_ be able to be used for freelance projects and for job applications, serving as a Hub to distribute and share knowledge of other projects of mine and my skills.
+2. It **must** be suitable for freelance projects and job applications, serving as a hub to distribute and share knowledge of other projects of mine and my skills.
-3. It _should_ be able to be refactored easily, to meet new standards and goals (e.g. inception of a joint company).
+3. It **should** be easily refactorable, in order to meet - potentially - constantly changing standards and goals (e.g. inception of a joint company).
-4. It _must_ be largely accessible and obey WCAG, even if meaningful content is cut short.
+4. It **must** be largely accessible and obey WCAG, even if meaningful content is already cut short.
-5. Based on the _target audience_, it must serve in two languages: German and English.
+5. Based on the _target audience_, it **must** serve in two languages: German and English.
-6. It _might_ somewhat explain what is happening, even for non-techy viewers, based on the _target audience_.
+6. It **might** provide explanations for non-technical viewers, based on the _target audience_.

-### Target audience
+## Target audience

-1. **Target Group 1**<br />
+1. **Primary Target Group**<br />
-   The primary target are employeers and lead developers of companies with certain backgrounds, looking to hire a new developer for a specific job or for longer periods, defined mostly through part- or full-time contracts.
-The background being either _(1)_ large sized company or _(2)_ medium sized company.
-The company's origin does _not_ matter, tho german companies are preferred, due to my current location.
+   Employers and lead developers of companies with varying sizes, looking to hire a new developer for specific jobs or long-term positions, defined mostly through part-time or full-time contracts.
+The company's origin does _not_ matter, even tho german companies are preferred due to my residence.

-2. **Target Group 2**<br />
+2. **Secondary Target Group**<br />
-   The secondary target group are local or regional businesses, trying to get a certain service, available options being described by the portfolio, for when comissions are open.
+   Local or regional businesses seeking specific services, options being described by the portfolio, for when comissions are open.